Starhawk Review

 Simply Put

 If you were a fan of Warhawk or a fan of online games, Starhawk would be a safe bet for anyone looking to get addicted and spend countless hours online.
-With so many community features built in the game such as player hosted tournaments, leaderboards and clan support, and even an Android app that will keep track of friends, clan mates and stats, players can always be connected to the Starhawk universe.
+With so many community features built into the game such as player-hosted tournaments, leaderboards and clan support, and even an Android app that will keep track of friends, clan mates and stats, players can always be connected to the Starhawk universe.

 Note: Starhawk was reviewed on PlayStation 3.
 A physical copy of the game was provided by the publisher/developer.